-- The Indian Canyon Proposed Route is approximately 80 miles long and runs from a connection to the national railway network near Kyune, Utah, to a terminus near Myton, Utah, in the Uinta Basin. - The Whitmore Park Proposed Route is approximately 86 miles long and runs from a connection to the national railway network near Kyune, Utah, to a terminus near Myton, Utah, in the Uinta Basin.
-It coincides with the Indian Canyon Route Alterative for much of its length. - The Wells Draw Proposed Route is approximately 105 miles long and runs from a connection to the national railway network near Kyune, Utah, to a terminus near Myton, Utah.
+- The Indian Canyon Proposed Route is 80.6 miles long (based on centerline alignment dated 11/22/2019) and runs from a connection to the national railway network near Kyune, Utah, to a terminus near Myton, Utah, in the Uinta Basin. - The Whitmore Park Proposed Route is 87.7 miles long (based on centerline alignment dated 2/12/2020) and runs from a connection to the national railway network near Kyune, Utah, to a terminus near Myton, Utah, in the Uinta Basin.
+It coincides with the Indian Canyon Route Alterative for much of its length. - The Wells Draw Proposed Route is 103.3 miles long (based on centerline alignment dated 11/22/2019) and runs from a connection to the national railway network near Kyune, Utah, to a terminus near Myton, Utah.

 A fourth route, the Craig Proposed Route, which is approximately 185 miles long and extends from a connection to the national railway network near Axial, Colorado, to a terminus near Myton, Utah, was initially proposed by the Coalition.
 Upon further examination, the Coalition determined that the Craig Proposed Route does not meet the purpose and need for the project, in that it fails to provide a cost-effective transportation alternative.
 Because the Craig route cannot meet the project purpose and need, it will not be carried forward in detailed evaluation during EIS preparation because the Coalition does not feel it is a viable project alternative.
+In the following report, the term "proponent-proposed route" refers to the potential construction area (referred to as the "route corridor") plus a 1,000 foot buffer in most areas.
+Detailed definitions are provided in the body of the report.
+Survey included areas within a 1 mile buffer of the original proponent-proposed route (referred to as the "survey area").